carolyn2004/Medipal/README.md

 # 💊 Medipal
-Disclaimer: The code organisation might be a little messy for this repository :P Sorry about that.

 ## 📟 1.
 Sensors and Hardware Integration:
 Micro:bits (4 units): Utilized for collecting and transmitting data wirelessly via sensors (temperature, accelerometer, radio, touch).